Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Spherical two-distance sets

 \cref{thm:upper-bound} then implies that

 which, in view of \cref{thm:kpl,thm:lower-bound}, gives $\Nabd = \kpl d / (\kpl - 1) + O_{\al,\be}(1)$. \end{proof}

-Lastly, we come back to the achievability of spectral graph quantity $\kpl$.
+Lastly, we come back to the achievability of the spectral graph theoretic quantity $\kpl$.
 Actually we may assume in the definition \eqref{def:kpl} of $\kpl$ that $G^\pm$ is connected by passing to a suitable connected component of $G^\pm$ in case $G^\pm$ is not connected.
-Furthermore, as we shall mainly work with the signed graph that negates all the edge signs of $G^\pm$ in \eqref{def:kpl}, we redefine $\kpl$ as follows:
+Furthermore, as we shall mainly work with the signed graph that reverses all the edge signs of $G^\pm$ in \eqref{def:kpl}, we redefine $\kpl$ as follows: